DiagrammerGPT: Generating Open-Domain, Open-Platform Diagrams via LLM Planning: Collection Details

 \section{\dataset{} Collection Details}

-To create the \dataset{} dataset described in \cref{subsec:dataset_collection}, we employ LLaVA 1.5~\cite{liu2023improvedLLava}, a state-of-the-art multimodal language model, to generate captions and bounding box region descriptions in AI2D diagrams.
-To generate captions for each AI2D diagrams, we present the diagram to LLaVA 1.5 and prompt it with the question ``What is this diagram showing?''.
+To create the \dataset{} dataset described in main paper \cref{subsec:dataset_collection}, we employ LLaVA 1.5~\citep{liu2023improvedLLava}, a state-of-the-art multimodal language model, to generate captions and bounding box region descriptions in AI2D diagrams.
+The original AI2D dataset provides annotations for diagrams, including titles, bounding boxes for object/text labels, and object linkages (\eg{} arrows/lines between objects).
+However, since the dataset is designed for the diagram question-answering task rather than diagram generation, the diagram titles are often too short and don't provide enough information to produce meaningful \plan{}s.
+Additionally, the dataset doesn't include descriptions for each object (\ie{}, each object bounding box is labeled simply as `blob').
+To generate captions for each AI2D diagram, we present the diagram to LLaVA 1.5 and prompt it with the question ``What is this diagram showing?''.
 To collect region descriptions of the bounding boxes in AI2D, we first overlay the bounding box annotations of each object on the diagram, by assigning each box a label (\ie{}, box 1 would get label ``B1'', box 2 would get label ``B2'', \etc{}.).
-Then we provide this annotated image to LLaVA 1.5 and ask the model to describe each box's content (\eg{}, ``what is the object labeled by `B1'''?).
+Then we provide this annotated image to LLaVA 1.5 and ask the model to describe each box's content (\eg{}, ``what is the object labeled by `B1'"?).
+An example of this annotation is shown in~\cref{fig:diagram_dataset}.

+To ensure the quality of \dataset{} annotations, we perform a human evaluation of 50 LLaVA 1.5 annotations.
+For captioning, LLaVA generates very good captions 80\% of the time, and for labeling, LLaVA generates very good bounding box region descriptions 68\% of the time.
+We find that when LLaVA makes a captioning error, it is usually minor points, and for bounding box region errors, sometimes it may give nearby boxes the same description.
+While automatic annotations have some errors, we find that they are good enough for the domain adaption of \generator{}; However, for the test set of \dataset{} and in-context learning annotations for the planner LLM, we manually annotate them to ensure correctness (\cref{subsec:dataset_collection}).